hund030/TeamsFx_Wiki_review/Configure-multiple-tabs-in-SharePoint-Framework-based-Teams-app.md

 You can extend Microsoft Teams with additional functionality by integrating your applications.
 This allows you expose functionality in the context of your users’ work helping them be more productive.
 By [building Microsoft Teams applications using SharePoint Framework](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/integrate-with-teams-introduction), you can save costs on hosting infrastructure and simplify the deployment and operation process.

-## Step-by-step guide to configure SPFx tab capability in your app
+## Step-by-step guide to configure additional SPFx tab in your Teams app
-In this document, our scope is to provide instructions on how to add additional SPFx tab into existing SPFx project.
-Adding SPFx tab into other type of projects like Azure-hosted tab, bot is out of scope.
+This document will introduce you how to add additional SPFx tab into your SPFx Teams project (assume you already have one, if not you can quickly create a SPFx Teams project using Teams Toolkit).
+This document will not include intructions about how to add SPFx tab into other type of Teams projects. e.g. Azure-hosted tab or bot.

 ### Prerequisite
 To add additional SPFx tab, please make sure: